33giraffes/STlogic/README.txt

 To undo a placement/deletion/running, press CTRL + Z To redo a placement/deletion/running, press CTRL + Y

+To save your work, press CTRL + S, then type your preffered name into the terminal.
+To load a save, press CTRL + O, then type your saved name into the terminal.
+Once defining whtat save you are on, just press CTRL + S to save.

+Also, you can change the tile area of a save by going to the file and changing the numbers either side the hash (#): width#height

 This took too long to make, so please show your support for this in any way possible.